 This program is designed to inform and educate professionals about the fundamentals of the law and help them gain an educated appreciation for the intricacies surrounding the intersection of law, public policy, and the professions.
 Master's candidates shall take some of the core classes in the law school curriculum in order to increase their understanding of the basic building blocks of the legal profession.
 Professionals from diverse fields, including banking, finance, insurance, education, law enforcement, human relations, and sales and marketing all deal with the law as it is applied to their activities.
 With increased sophistication regarding legal principles, Master's candidates shall be able to increase their awareness of and preparation for legal issues which may arise in their daily lives.

-Classification of Instructional Programs (CIP) Code: 22.0001 Pre-Law Studies Department of Labor Standard Occupational Classification (SOC) Code(s): 23-2011.00 - Paralegals and Legal Assistants
+Classification of Instructional Programs (CIP) Code: 22.0001Pre-Law Studies Department of Labor Standard Occupational Classification (SOC) Code(s): No match.

 Expected Educational Outcomes: Upon completing the Master's degree, program participants shall: